frasansa/VID2OMOP/README.md

 The `src` folder includes R scripts in .qmd format and .sql instructions.

-## Steps
+## Steps for creating a new instance

 ### 1. Create a PostgreSQL Database

 - Create staged tables from R (.qmd) scripts.

-- Create a PostgreSQL database.
+- Create a PostgreSQL database (e.g. postgres).

 - Create a schema: 'vid_consign'.